railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Bill of Materials structure*

-Use the menu :menuselection:`Manufacturing --> Configuration --> Bill of Materials --> New Bill of Materials` to define a new Bill of Materials.
+Use the menu :menuselection:`Manufacturing --> Configuration --> Bill of Materials --> New Bill of Materials` to define a new bill of materials.

 .. tip::The different views

-    To change the view in the Bill of Materials you can:
+    To change the view in the bill of materials you can:

-    * From the list, select a Bill of Materials name and then click :guilabel:`Other View`,
+    * From the list, select a bill of materials name and then click :guilabel:`Other View`,

     * From a product form use the menu :guilabel:`Structure of Bill of Materials` to the right.